Finder makes money from featured partners, but editorial opinions are our own.

 Opening a business bank account in Canada is relatively straightforward, as long as you know what type of account would suit your business.
 Once you understand your business banking needs, it’s important to compare accounts and check eligibility requirements.
 Then you can gather the necessary documents and open a business bank account online or at your nearest branch.

-How to open a business bank account FAQs
+FAQs about how to open a business bank account

 More guides on Finder